-The use of action words / power verbs are essential in the promotion of your skills and experience.
+The use of action words/power verbs is essential in promoting your skills and experience.
 Using these words at the start of each bullet point under the details of your employment will assist the reader in noticing your key achievements.

-The words you use will obviously depend upon your experience / industry so try not to just stuff your CV full of power words in the hope that this will look good.
-For example, a candidate applying for a managerial position will want to make use of words such as "oversaw, developed, improved and reduced", whereas someone looking for a more creative role will want to use words such as "designed, compiled and created".
+The words you use will depend upon your experience/industry, so try not to stuff your CV full of powerful words in the hope that this will look good.
+For example, a candidate applying for a managerial position will want to use words such as "oversaw, developed, improved and reduced."
+In contrast, someone looking for a more creative role will want to use words such as "designed, compiled and created."

 Power verbs to accentuate organizational skills